 Members and friends of the congregation minister to each other, as we build among and beyond ourselves a caring and compassionate community.
-Through our affinity groups, classes and projects we get to know one another more deeply and offer support and caring through all life brings us.
+Through our Soul Matters groups and affinity groups, classes and projects we get to know one another more deeply and offer support and caring through all life brings us.

 We minister to the world

-The Social Action Committee encourages individuals to participate in activities in our local and global communities which promote social justice and opportunity for all people.
-Monthly meetings are open to all who are interested.
-Weekly displays at the Sunday morning worship services give individuals an opportunity to learn more about a variety of issues, both local and global.
+The Social Action Committee (SAC) encourages individuals to participate in activities in our local and global communities which promote social justice and opportunity for all people.
+SAC meetings are open to all who are interested.
+When we return to in-person worship, displays at Sunday morning worship services give individuals an opportunity to learn more about a variety of issues, both local and global.

 Your personal ministry